Psychology Careers In South Africa: Jobs, Degrees And Opportunities - SACAP

 8. Registered Counsellor

 Registered counsellors can be seen as ‘emotional paramedics’ in cases of trauma, to intervene appropriately, and to refer when and where necessary.
-They provide short-term supportive counselling (excluding psychotherapy) in a range of environments with diverse individuals and groups and identify (but not diagnose nor treat) possible mental health disorders, referring clients to the appropriate professionals.
-They provide psychological screening and intervention for the purposes of enhancing functioning.
+They are an integral part of the mental health-care system as they provide short-term supportive counselling (excluding psychotherapy).
+A registered counsellor works in a range of environments with diverse individuals and groups and identify possible mental health disorders.
+Accordingly, they provide psychological screening and intervention for the purposes of enhancing functioning.
+However, they do not diagnose nor treat, instead they refer clients to the appropriate professionals as needed.

 9. Psychometrist